Israel's Netanyahu in court as parties weigh in on his fate - WTMJ

 Netanyahu is desperate to stay in power, hoping to use his office as a bully pulpit to lash out against prosecutors and potentially forming a government that could grant him immunity.
 But that scenario was looking increasingly distant Monday.

-On Monday, Bennett recommended himself as the next prime minister, deepening Israel’s political deadlock and severely narrowing Netanyahu’s path to re-election.
+After a day of consultations, neither Netanyahu’s allies nor his foes secured a 61-seat governing majority.
+Parties recommending Netanyahu hold a total of 52 seats, while parties recommending Lapid hold 45 seats.
+Two Arab parties, holding a total of 10 seats, and the small New Hope party, led by a former Netanyahu ally who now opposes him, did not recommend any candidate.

-But Netanyahu’s main challenger, the centrist Yair Lapid, was also struggling to win majority support.
+Bennett, leader of the right-wing Yamina party, recommended himself as a compromise candidate.

-Yamina has just seven seats in parliament, making it a long shot to be able to form a governing coalition.
-Bennett is hoping he can become a consensus candidate who can bridge the deep divides between the rival factions.
+Yamina has just seven seats in parliament.
+But Bennett is hoping he can become a consensus candidate who can bridge the deep divides between the rival factions.

 Rivlin will soon choose a prime minister designate who would be given up to six weeks to form a coalition.
 If he feels there is no clear choice, he also could send the issue straight to the Knesset, ordering lawmakers to choose a member as prime minister or force another election.